opnsense/docs/source/manual/logging.rst

 Plugin Logs
 -----------

-Many plugins have their own logs, via GUI you can find them it their own menu.
+Many plugins have their own logs.
+In the UI, they are grouped with the settings of that plugin.
 They mostly log to /var/log/ in text format, so you can view or follow them with *tail*.